Taiyou/ToDoList/2018/KeyPointsToAskQuestionsToEntrepreneurers.md

+These questions will lead me to create hypotheses to start a new company.

 - How did they start making plans?
 - How did they get funds?
 Where did they get?
 - How did they start writing business plan?